promer94/rsc-compatible/README.md

 # Make your library RSC compatible

-This is a incomplete guide for lib authors and maintainers who wants to make their libs RSC compatible.
+This guide is intended for library authors and maintainers who wish to make their libraries RSC compatible. **It's incomplete now and will be updated as i learn more.**

-Most of libraries should just work if they are in the correct runtime.
-But it would be better if libraries can give clear hints when user does not pick the right runtime .
+Most libraries should function correctly if they are in the appropriate runtime.
+However, it would be more developer friendly if libraries could provide clear hints when users do not select the correct runtime.

-In general, There are three kinds of library based on its runtime compatibility.
+In general, libraries can be categorized into three types based on their runtime compatibility.

 ## Client Only

-* **client only** means your lib can only be used in client component.
+* **Client only** means your lib can only be used in client component.
 It needs to be used with **'use client'** directive.

-* **client only** does not means your lib can't be used for pre-rendering (SSR, SSG, ISR).
-You still need to make you lib SSR compatible.
+* **Client only** does not mean your library cannot be used for pre-rendering (SSR, SSG, ISR).
+You still need to ensure your library is SSR compatible.

-* A lib should be **client only** if it uses lots of client side hook (useState, useRef, etc) and requires user interactions.
-A typical example would be react hook collections.
+* A library should be designated as **client only** if it uses client-side hooks (useState, useRef, etc) and requires user interactions.
+A typical example would be react hooks collections.

 ### Make your lib **client only**
   * `npm install client-only`